List of tallest buildings and structures in Barrow-in-Furness

 This list of the tallest buildings and structures in Barrow-in-Furness ranks buildings and structures by height.

 There are a diverse range of tall structures within the borough, the tallest of which is currently Devonshire Dock Hall, a shipbuilding hall occupied by BAE Systems.

 In addition to buildings and structures within Barrow, Ormonde Wind Farm, Walney Wind Farm and the Barrow Offshore Wind Farm form a cluster of wind farms off the coast of Barrow, the tallest turbines of which reach a height of 120m (394ft).

 Completed

 This lists buildings and structures in Barrow-in-Furness that are at least 30 m tall.

-On Land/ Urban Limits
+On land

 An equal sign (=) following a rank indicates the same height between two or more buildings.